DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Supplementary Material

 We draw generative graphic models for both GMM and DPMM in supplementary Figure \ref{fig:suppl_graphic_model_gmm_dpmm} to provide an intuitive understanding about the generative process of DP mixture.

 Given a set of observations $\bm{x} = \{x_1, ..., x_N\}$, recall that we can represent a Gaussian mixture model (GMM) as a generative model as follows:

 where each $v_i$ represents a latent cluster for $x_i$ and $\pi$'s are the mixing proportions.
 The Dirichlet process mixture model (DPMM) is an infinite mixture model from Bayes non-parametrics where the number of cluster components is decided by the data instead of being pre-specified.
 A set of observations $\bm{x} = \{x_1, ..., x_N\}$ is modeled by a set of latent parameters $\bm{\theta} = \{\theta_1, ..., \theta_N\}$, where $\theta_i$ is draw from $G$.
-Here $x_i$ is assumed to have distribution $F(\theta_i)$ parameterized by $\theta_i$.
-Then we have
+Here $x_i$ is assumed to be described by a component distribution $F(\theta_i)$ parameterized by $\theta_i$.
+Then we have:

 Meanwhile, the Dirichlet process can be alternatively represented using the stick-breaking process.
 Given $\alpha$ and $H$, we express $G | \alpha, H \sim \text{DP}(\alpha, H)$ as follows: \begin{itemize} \item Sample cluster parameters $\theta^{*}_k | H \sim H$ from the base distribution $H$. \item Sample the corresponding mixture proportions $\pi | \alpha \sim \text{GEM}(\alpha)$. \item Multiply the cluster parameters and mixture proportions to obtain a random discrete probability measure from the Dirichlet process, denoted as $G$. \item Use categorical distribution with mixture proportion $\pi$ to get the cluster assignment, and corresponding cluster parameters $\theta^{*}_{v_i}$. \end{itemize} The generative process is further explained in Section \ref{sec:dpmm} and summarized below.